My Items

 Backcountry

 Andermatt itself has a stunning, high-altitude cable car giving access to steep, in-bounds terrain and incredible backcountry terrain, on a scale comparable to the Aiguille de Midi or La Grave cable cars.
-The rest of the valley is on a smaller scale, but has lots of quiet corners giving great freeride adventures, especially if the weather is challenging up on the top.
+Sedrun and Disentis give access to lots of quiet corners giving great freeride adventures, especially if the weather is challenging up on the top, most of it accessed by short hikes or splits with easy returns to resort via the train.

 Our accommodation is in Sedrun, which is centrally located, giving easy access both to the big lifts in Andermatt and to the quieter lines around Disentis and Sedrun itself.